baptistegh/terraform-provider-lakekeeper/docs/guides/set-up-permissions.md

 ```

 > A `test-role` is created.
-> it grants read-only access to test-warehouse.
+> it grants read-only access to `test-warehouse` warehouse.

 _You can assign roles to other objects with the appropriate resources._